darkseed/flume-serializers/README.md

 -------------------

 This class writes the header properties and body of the event as JSON lines.
-The body is by default associated with the "body" key.
+The body is by default associated with the `body` key.
-The "columns" configuration allows to list and order the columns to write.
+The `columns` configuration allows to list and order the columns to write.
 It must contains the name of the body key if you wish to write the event body.
-The "body" configuration is the name of the key associated to the event body.
+The `body` configuration is the name of the key associated to the event body.

 Example